pvpkiran/redis/README.md

 #### Instructions

-Start the applications and hit the rest endpoints
+Start the application and hit the rest endpoints